FlexLuthORF/wasp-tk/README.md

 # WASP Toolkit

-This repository provides scripts and utilities for immune receptor analysis.
-A Python package exposes a `wasptk` command with subcommands.
-The `readsupport` subcommand computes read support metrics from a mapped BAM and an annotation table.
+This repository provides scripts and utilities for genomic data analysis with a focus on immune receptors.

 ## Installation